Splatoon: Splatfests

 In most Splatfests, the outcome tends to only affect the player's level of in-game reward at the end of the event and typically have no impact on the overall playability of the game.
-However, the exception to the last Splatfest of each game, which has marked the end of developer support for the game.
-It was revealed that the outcome of the last Splatfest in Splatoon affected the story mode of Splatoon 2, in which the losing protagonist Callie became an antagonist.
-This was later confirmed by a developer after Splatoon 3's theme and setting seemed to be based on the winner of Splatoon 2's final Splatfest, "Chaos vs. Order".
+However, an exception is the "final Splatfest" of each game, which has traditionally marked the end of developer support.
+Developers insinuated that the outcome of the last Splatfest in Splatoon, "Callie vs. Marie", affected the story mode of Splatoon 2, in which the losing protagonist Callie became an antagonist.
+This was later confirmed after Splatoon 3's apocalyptic setting seemed to be based on the winner of Splatoon 2's final Splatfest, "Chaos vs. Order", that being Team Chaos.
+Nintendo's promotion of Splatoon 3's "Grand Festival"—"Past vs. Present vs. Future"—in a similar fashion to previous games' final Splatfests gave way to fan speculation on whether its winner, Team Past, would influence a potential fourth mainline installment.